linyq017/Mapping-Soil-Parent-Materials-in-a-Previously-Glaciated-Landscape/README.md

 ## Repository Structure

-- `data/`: Contains a subset of anonymized data used in the study.
 - `scripts/`: Python scripts for selected Lidar indices calculation, data processing, model training, and evaluation.
 - `dockerfile/`: Outputs of the models, including predictions and performance metrics.
-- `figures/`: Visualizations and plots generated during the study.
 - `README.md`: This file, providing an overview of the project.

 ## Installation and Setup

-To reproduce the results or run the code in this repository, we recommend using a docker container.
+We recommend using a docker container to reproduce the results or run the code in this repository.

 ## Data Availability

 The dataset used in this study includes 29,588 soil observations for training and 3,500 for evaluation.
-Due to sensitivity considerations, the raw data cannot be directly shared.
-However, a subset of anonymized data is available for testing purposes.
+Due to sensitivity considerations of the Swedish Forest Soil Inventory plots, the raw data cannot be directly shared.
+Users are encouraged to use their own dataset.

 ## Usage